microsoft/msquic/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: "\U00002B50 Submit a feature request"
-about: Request a feature or surface a problem that you think should be solved
+about: Request a feature that you think should be supported

 ---

-### Describe the feature or problem you’d like to solve
+### Describe the feature you'd like supported

-A clear and concise description of what the feature or problem is.
+A description of what the feature is.

 ### Proposed solution